Call us at 1-855-ROOFMAXX

 Icicles on a roof with water dripping from below on home exterior.

-When the snow melts on the roof and then refreezes, dangerous ice dams may form, accelerating the growth of mold and mildew on the roof.
-Ice dams can also cause leaks or harm insulation and other parts of the home.
+When snow melts on the roof and then refreezes, dangerous ice dams may form, accelerating the growth of mold and mildew on the roof.
+Ice dams can also cause leaks or harm insulation in other parts of the home.

-Ice dams are more likely to form when the roof’s surface temperature is inconsistent, so the issue can be prevented by improving insulation in the attic.
-This will minimize heat loss and create a consistent temperature across the roof.
-Exhaust systems and chimneys can be other areas of heat loss, so it’s important to check these areas for problems, too.
+Ice dams are more likely to form when the roof’s surface temperature is inconsistent.
+You can prevent the issue by improving attic insulation to minimize heat loss and create a consistent temperature across the roof.
+Exhaust systems and chimneys can be heat loss areas, too, so it’s essential to check these areas for problems.

 4. Cracked Shingles

-Cracked shingles may seem harmless, but in the winter, those cracks can quickly lead to major leaks.
-Because the roof can be slippery in the winter, it’s best to look for cracked shingles by examining the roof from a distance with a pair of binoculars.
-If you see shingles that are curling, crumbling, cracked, or missing, you’ll want to repair them right away.
+Cracked shingles may seem harmless, but those cracks can quickly lead to significant leaks in the winter.
+Because the roof can be slippery when covered in snow or ice, it’s best to look for cracked shingles by examining the roof with a pair of binoculars.
+If you see curling, crumbling, cracked, or missing shingles, you’ll want to repair them immediately.

-Shingles can be replaced using roofing cement or fresh caulking, but it’s best to hire a roofing contractor to handle the job in the winter.
+You can replace shingles using roofing cement or fresh caulking, but you can get your roof ready for winter by hiring a roofing contractor to handle the job.

 Preserve the Life of Your Roof with Roof Maxx